Adell02/LORA-NET/README.md

 In <a href="#errors">Errors section</a> you may find how to solve any error printed to the console.

 ### GUI
+The interface consists on a small window built with `Tkinter` and meant to be a simple yet useful interactive GUI.
+It has a menu-bar with some options available such as Save (the console log), Exit (the program), Clear (the prompt) or Select All.
+On the right side of the window, there are some indicators whether the Node is `Sending` or `Receiving` a message/file/Google search from another one and also the `Port Configuration`.

+A the center of the screen there are the fucntions available for User Nodes.
+Simply fill the textbox and click the button next to it to perform an action.

+At the bottom of it, there is the main console.
+Here, all errors/ success messages are shown, as well as the information about the incomming and outcomming radio transmissions.
 ### Errors